jitsi/jitsi-hammer/README.md

 ```
 -XMPPdomain <domain name used by the XMPP server>
--XMPPhost <hostname of the XMPP server>
+-BOSHhost <hostname of the BOSH server>
 -MUCdomain <domain name used for the MUC>
 ```